TehMuffinMoo/ibPS/docs/NIOS/index.md

-## Custom NIOS Functions
+## Custom Functions

-You can create custom functions by using the `Query-NIOS` cmdlet.
+You can create custom functions for NIOS by using the `Query-NIOS` cmdlet.

 This is a core function used by all NIOS cmdlets when querying an Infoblox NIOS Grid Manager, required when interacting with the NIOS APIs.